This post may contain affiliate links. Please read our disclosure policy.

 You only need three ingredients to make this Ginger Lemon Honey Tea.
 I like to batch it out into a large mason jar and store in the fridge until needed.

 - Raw honey: The natural sweetness of honey balances the tartness of the lemon + ginger.
-Use raw or manuka honey for the best results.
+Use raw local honey or Manuka honey for the best results.
+Infants under one year of age should avoid honey as it can cause botulism.

 How to Make Ginger Lemon Honey Tea

-- Slice lemons and ginger and alternate layering into an airtight jar (ex: mason jar).
+- Alternate layering into an airtight jar (ex: mason jar).

-- Slowly, pour honey over the lemons and ginger and fill jar to the top.
+- Slowly,ย pourย honey over the lemon slices and fresh ginger root and fill jar to the top.
 Seal tightly.

 - Store in the refrigerator until needed.